dianalokada/avalanche-starter-kit/README.md

   - Cast: Interact with these smart contracts
 - **Teleporter**: All contracts you may want to interact with Teleporter
 - **AWM Relayer**: The binary to run your own relayer
-- **Examples**: Contracts showcasing how to achieve common patterns, such as sending simple messages, call functions of a contract on another blockchain and bridging assets.
-Please note that these example contracts have not been audited and are for educational purposes only

 ## Set Up